carlluck/rsqsim-analysis/catalogs/rundir2740/README.md

 ### Slip Along Rupture (Dsr) Plots
 *[(top)](#bruce-2740)*

 These plots show the slip along rupture distiribution, noted D<sub>SR</sub> in UCERF3.
-First we compute average slip along each mapped subsection at mid-seismogenic depth (using the *Full Slipped Length* algorithm), then plot that slip along strike, normalized by the maximum slip across all subsections in that rupture.
+First we compute average slip along each mapped subsection at mid-seismogenic depth (using the *Full Slipped Length* algorithm), then plot that slip along strike, normalized by the average slip across all subsections in that rupture.
 We do this for single-fault events, which can span multiple segments (e.g. SAF Mojave and San Bernardino), and also separately for each junction in multi-fault events.
 This is done using the UCERF3 'named faults' list to determine if multiple fault sections belong to the same master fault.
 We only consider ruptures where at least 2 subsections participated (2 on each side of the jump for multi-fault ruptures).

 Ruptures are binned by their length in each row below.
 For multi-fault ruptures, the junction point is at x=0 with the shorter side of the rupture on the left (below zero), and longer half on the right

-Average values are plotted with a solid black line, and sqrt(sin(|x*&pi;|)) in a dashed gray line (normalized length plots only).
+Average values are plotted with a solid black line, and 1.311*sqrt(sin(|x*&pi;|)) in a dashed gray line (normalized length plots only).

 | Rupture Length | Single-fault, absolute distance from either rupture endpoint | Single-fault, normalized distance along strike | Multi-fault, normalized distance on either side of jump |
 |-----|-----|-----|-----|